nifaullah/Cat-vs-Dog-Classifer/README.md

 **Citation:**

-1. This is a reproduction of <a href="https://pythonprogramming.net/cryptocurrency-recurrent-neural-network-deep-learning-python-tensorflow-keras/">Convolutional Neural Networks - Deep Learning basics with Python, TensorFlow and Keras</a>  work  from  <a href="https://pythonprogramming.net"> Python Programming Tutorial </a>
+1. This is a rework of <a href="https://pythonprogramming.net/cryptocurrency-recurrent-neural-network-deep-learning-python-tensorflow-keras/">Convolutional Neural Networks - Deep Learning basics with Python, TensorFlow and Keras</a>  work  from  <a href="https://pythonprogramming.net"> Python Programming Tutorial </a>
 2. This analysis or model building was done using <a href="https://colab.research.google.com/notebooks/intro.ipynb">Google Colab </a>